adamecooper/adamecooper.github.io/_posts/2024-10-21-scholastic-metaphysics-feser-notes.md

 characteristic effects, but scholastic philosophy establishes the reason there is causality at all.
 - metaphysics : chemistry :: powers : vehicles
-- trying to reduce powers to vehicles runs into the same problem as trying to reduce potencies to act (i.e. the denial of change).
+- Trying to reduce powers to vehicles runs into the same problem as trying to reduce potencies to act (i.e. the denial of change).